 The reminders feature does not allow proof creators to send reminders daily or weekly until the proof has been reviewed, though.
 Both automated workflows and automated reminders are only available to users on their Enterprise plan, as well.

 Ashore: Ashore takes the monotonous tasks of sending out the proof to approvers and all the subsequent follow-ups permanently off of your to-do list.
 Ashore follows the workflow you laid out to a T. When the first approver gives the green light, it will automatically move onto the next without any additional action on your part.
-Ashore also acts as an impartial referee to automatically remind approvers to review the proof, and it will do this as often or infrequently as you specify.
-With these automating features, creatives will have more free time for important endeavors – like crushing candy on your phone.
+Ashore also acts as an impartial referee to automatically remind approvers to review a proof, sending out your customized reminder email.
+You can specify the days of the week and the time that your approvers will receive their notifications.
+With these automation features, creatives will have more free time for important endeavors – like crushing candy on your phone.

 Ashore and Ziflow have been created with an understanding of the proofing process and all the pressure points creatives can come up against.
 They both have their unique offerings.
 Ziflow has numerous tools and features for creating higher quality feedback and managing various people and assets.
 Unfortunately, many of their features are not available for all of their users, and in order to gain full access to vital tools like automated workflows and reminders, creative agencies must pay for the higher-priced Enterprise plan, regardless of their company size.

 Ashore is committed to ensuring that the proofing experience is equally as successful for everyone.
 For this reason, it gates each plan by the number of users and sent files – instead of features.
 Ease of use is also a top priority, built into the UX.
 Workflows are quick and easy to set up and can be saved for future use.
 Tags make sorting and grouping proofs simple, and custom automatic reminders make sure a deadline is never allowed to pass.